JeffersonLab/clas12-mcgen/README.md

 cd clas12-mcgen
 make
 ```
-Starting with some later versions of ROOT, if it is moved after it's built, linking against it doesn't appear to work.
-Hopefully there is some way to address that properly, either with some environment variables or updates to the dependents' build system.
-Meanwhile the `$ROOTSYS` above must be where it was originally built (e.g. cannot be it's final destination on CVMFS).
+*Starting with some later versions of ROOT, if it is moved after it's built, then linking against it doesn't always appear to work.
+Hopefully there is some way to address that properly, either with some environment variables or updates to the dependents' build system or ROOT itself.
+Meanwhile the `$ROOTSYS` above must be where it was originally built (e.g. cannot be its final destination on CVMFS).*

-Similarly, some generators (clas12-elSpectro) that leverage ROOT do not work at runtime if moved after compilation.
-A workaround for that is setting `$ROOT_INCLUDE_PATH`.
+*Similarly, some generators (clas12-elSpectro) that leverage ROOT do not work at runtime if moved after compilation.
+A workaround for that is setting `$ROOT_INCLUDE_PATH`.*

 ---